 CAPP tuition is based on the number of credit hours for each course.
 Enrolled students pay less than half the standard per-credit tuition rate and receive a TitanCard, which provides them the same University resources as teachers receive.

 CAPP adjuncts also receive a $450 honorarium for each course they teach each year.
-If the UW Oshkosh course has more than 10 enrolled, the adjust receives an additional $200.
+If the UW Oshkosh course has more than 10 enrolled, the adjunct receives an additional $200.

 For teachers without a master's degree, UW Oshkosh offers several courses and programs to help achieve content-related graduate credits.